ystaggl/PiP-for-MPV/README.md

 The simplified version only has the F1, F2 and F3 functions, use whichever you prefer

-If there are certain functions you want to disable, download the .ahk file, open it with a text editor, and add a \# symbol before the function (e.g. to disable F8, change line 135 from F8:: to \#F8::)
+If there are certain functions you want to disable, download the .py file, open it with a text editor, and add a \# symbol before the function (e.g. to disable F8, change line 135 from F8:: to \#F8::)

 # Functions
 F1: Put mpv in Picture-in-Picture mode